 I was fortunate to be raised on a hobby farm where my passion for reading, and all things furred and feathered, was indulged.
-When I wasn’t adopting stray cats and dogs—and the occasional flock of geese—I was riding one of my horses, or locked in my room with the latest Nancy Drew, Black Stallion, or James Herriot adventure.
+When I wasn’t adopting stray cats and dogs—and the occasional flock of geese—I was riding one of my horses, or locked in my room with the latest Nancy Drew or Black Stallion adventure.
 I blame the authors of those books for the frequent trouble I got into at school (see the report card notation?), and for inspiring me to become a novelist.

-I’ve worked in construction, and as a customer service representative in a busy, high-volume call center.
 I studied Criminal Justice, married twice, and divorced once.
-I was fortunate to be in a position to stay home to raise my four children, and pursue my childhood commitment of writing novels.
-I live in beautiful British Columbia with my husband, two of our four children, and a sibling pair of extremely spoiled cats.
+I was fortunate to be in a position to stay home to raise my four children and pursue my childhood dream of becoming an author.
+I live in the Pacific Northwest with my husband, two of our four children, and a sibling pair of extremely spoiled cats.